ga-wdi-boston/php/README.md

 Syntax in PHP is very similar to JavaScript.

-Variables use camel case, blocks are held within `{}`, and statements are terminated by semicolons (`;`).
+Variables usually camel case (but you'll also see snake case), blocks are held within `{}`, and statements are terminated by semicolons (`;`).

 ### Variable Declaration